M4gOo/PROJECTS/Configure secure access to workloads with Azure virtual networking services/README.md

 <h2>Record and resolve domain names internally</h2>

-Your organization requires workloads to record and resolve domain names internally in virtual networks.
 Virtual machines in virtual networks can use domain name instead of IPs for internal communication.
 In that case, the domain names will be resolved with a private DNS zone through a virtual network link.

 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/71d5509c-d22a-414a-9637-00538c1cb58a)